Nuclear explosion: Shockwaves and radiation

 The dominant effect of a nuclear weapon (the blast and thermal radiation) are the same physical damage mechanisms as conventional explosives, but the energy produced by a nuclear explosive is millions of times more per gram and the temperatures reached are in the tens of megakelvin.
+About half of the energy released appears as blast and shock, roughly a third as thermal radiation, and the remainder as prompt and residual nuclear radiation.
+Because thermal radiation travels at the speed of light, the flash of heat reaches an observer several seconds ahead of the blast wave, and for large weapons it can start fires and cause third-degree burns at distances of tens of kilometres.
 Nuclear weapons are quite different from conventional weapons because of the huge amount of explosive energy that they can put out and the different kinds of effects they make, like high temperatures and ionizing radiation.

 The devastating impact of the explosion does not stop after the initial blast, as with conventional explosives.
 A cloud of nuclear radiation travels from the hypocenter of the explosion, causing an impact to life forms even after the heat waves have ceased.
 The health effects on humans from nuclear explosions comes from the initial shockwave, the radiation exposure, and the fallout.
 The initial shockwave and radiation exposure come from the immediate blast which has different effects on the health of humans depending on the distance from the center of the blast.
 The shockwave can rupture eardrums and lungs, can also throw people back, and cause buildings to collapse.
 Radiation exposure is delivered at the initial blast and can continue for an extended amount of time in the form of nuclear fallout.
 The main health effect of nuclear fallout is cancer and birth defects because radiation causes changes in cells that can either kill or make them abnormal.
 Any nuclear explosion (or nuclear war) would have wide-ranging, long-term, catastrophic effects.
 Radioactive contamination would cause genetic mutations and cancer across many generations.